NAMI at the Local, State and National Levels

 Fulfilling NAMI's mission is a shared goal with shared responsibilities.
 To ensure that our NAMI voice is heard and our support is felt, NAMI's scope is broad, yet focused.
 It is broad in that we reach hundreds of thousands of people -- family members, consumers, and mental health professionals -- all over the country; school personnel; clergy; influential state leaders; key members of Congress; the Surgeon General; and everyone in between.
 It is focused in that all NAMI staff and volunteers, regardless of the organizational level at which they work, carry the same message and work toward the same common goals.

-NAMI has more than 1,200 local affiliates spanning all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Canada.
-Local affiliates generally start as a small group of people who come together to provide mutual support and share information.
+NAMI has more than 950 affiliates spanning all 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands.
+NAMI affiliates generally start as a small group of people who come together to provide mutual support and share information.
 Some support groups have as few as five or six members.
-As they grow, the group seeks formal affiliation with NAMI and is chartered through the national and state NAMI offices.
-In addition to sponsoring support groups for consumers and family members, many affiliates take on an advocacy and education agenda.
-In all cases, members of local affiliates are consumers, family members, professionals, and friends who come together to share and take comfort in the commonality of their experiences and to educate members of their communities about serious brain disorders.
-In addition to providing support, affiliates also:
+As they grow, the group seeks formal affiliation with NAMI and is chartered through NAMI and the respective NAMI state organizations.
+In addition to sponsoring support groups for consumers and family members, many NAMI affiliates take on an advocacy and education agenda.
+In all cases, members of NAMI affiliates are consumers, family members, professionals, and friends who come together to share and take comfort in the commonality of their experiences and to educate members of their communities about serious brain disorders.
+In addition to providing support, NAMI affiliates also:

 provide local information and referral services;

 conduct community education by serving on local committees and boards;